VarunB453/Premier-Behance/README.md

 ## 🤝 Contribute to the Style

-🧠 Got an idea?
+Have an idea?
-🎨 Want to improve the layout or add a new flair?
+Want to expand the layout or add a touch of flair?
-🐞 Found a bug?
+Found a bug?

-Start a [discussion](#), open a PR, or drop an issue.
+Start a [discussion](#), open a PR, or submit an issue.
-This is your runway too.
+**This is your runway too.**

 ---

 ## 🖤 Credits

+Designed & developed with passion by [VarunB453](https://github.com/VarunB453).
-Crafted with care by [VarunB453](https://github.com/VarunB453) Inspired by Behance portfolios, cinematic visuals, and fashion culture.
+Inspired by Behance portfolios, editorial fashion, and cinematic design culture.

 ---